Art & Parkinson’s

 I wonder what they look like.
 How tall are they?
 How many legs do they have?
 Where is their center of gravity?

 My sense is that they like to move, to spread mischief, to not sit alone in a room.
-Maybe, in high spirits, they will dance their way out.
+But maybe, in high spirits, they will dance their way out.
 “Would you like the next dance?”
 I could say, while moving them toward the door.

 So I did my breathing and my brain went to imagination mode.
-A picture came to my mind – of my hands holding Hal’s brain, forming a bowl in which his brain could rest.
-I guess you could say that that was one of the many moments when anger flipped to love in my brain.
+A picture came to my mind—of my hands forming a bowl in which Hal’s weary brain could rest.
+I guess you could say that that was one of the moments when anger flipped to love in my brain.

-The fear (of his cognitive slippage, of my own rage at being trapped in this role) – versus – the love (of who he was despite everything and of who I was despite everything).
+The rage—at the unfairness of life, at his cognitive and physical slippage, about my being trapped in this role—giving way to the love—of who he was despite everything and of who I was despite everything.

 Red

 Hal and I were talking about some paintings I had been working on that had a lot of red in them.
-I was saying that red is so insistent and it can easily dominate a picture.
+I was saying that the color red is so insistent and it can easily dominate a picture.
 It reminds us of anger, of blood.
-It’s not the go-to-color for when we want to relax, to feel at one with the world.
+It’s not the go-to color for when we want to relax, to feel at one with the world.

 The idea didn’t immediately connect with him, but he seemed interested.
 He gave me his associations to the color.
 “Conflagration” and “burning down the house” came up in our discussion.
 I hadn’t told Hal that I had woken up that morning full of rage about my life, feeling limited, confined.
 A temporary feeling, I knew, although it didn’t feel temporary.